 Step 4: For our final step, we top with Champagne and add a lemon twist for garnish (photos 4 and 5).
 The lemon twist is optional, but it makes for a beautiful touch and adds a wonderful fragrance.

 Wasn’t that simple?
 With very little effort, we have the daintiest cocktail ready for toasting and sipping.
+And if you love this elderflower cocktail as much as I do, make sure you also try this St. Germain spritz!

 How to Make a Pitcher Ahead of Time